Sublime Text is one of the more popular text and code editors out there – and it’s easy to see why.

 One of those cool customization features comes in the form of themes.
 There are a variety of free themes available that can change the look of Sublime Text to better reflect your needs.
 Below is a collection of some of our favorites.

-Dracula is a dark theme that presents some great color contrast.
-Using a dark background actually saves energy as well, so you can be an environmentally conscious vampire.
+Dracula is a dark theme that presents some excellent color contrast.
+Using a dark background saves energy, so you can be an environmentally conscious vampire.
 There’s also a chance to expand your dark persona as Dracula is also available to use in over 40 apps.

-ayu is a very simple theme for Sublime Text 2/3 that gives you three color options: Dark, Mirage and Light.
-Regardless of which version you use, colors are bright and the theme makes for easy reading.
-There are settings for things like displaying a separator between UI panels, font size, tab size and more.
+ayu is a very simple theme for Sublime Text 2/3 that gives you three color options: Dark, Mirage, and Light.
+Regardless of which version you use, the colors are bright, and the theme makes for easy reading.
+There are settings for displaying a separator between UI panels, font size, tab size, etc.

-Billed as the most ‘hackable theme’ for Sublime Text 3, Boxy comes in both light and dark variations.
+Billed as the most ‘hackable theme’ for Sublime Text, Boxy comes in both light and dark variations.
 Also included are dozens of options to help you customize things to your liking.
-You can set various sizes, fonts, color accents, icon sets and backgrounds.
-Plus, change settings for tabs, bars and panels.
+You can set various sizes, fonts, color accents, icon sets, and backgrounds.
+Plus, change settings for tabs, bars, and panels.
 There is simply a ton of ways to tweak the theme.

 Material brings Google’s Material Design to Sublime Text 3.
-It allows you to choose from a number of color schemes and has a configuration panel to make for easy customization.
+It allows you to choose from several color schemes and has a configuration panel for easy customization.
 This one is a nice inspiration for those who already use Material Design in their work.

-Soda comes in both light and dark variations and works with both Sublime Text 2 and 3.
-It’s designed to take advantage of high-dpi displays and also sports alternate tab styles.
+Soda comes in both light and dark variations.
+It has been designed to take advantage of high-dpi displays and also sports alternate tab styles.
 The look is very sharp and quite easy to read.

-A minimal dark theme for Sublime Text 2/3, Afterglow is actually based on Spacegray – which we covered above.
-It supports different tab heights, color options, sidebar icons and Markdown syntax.
+A minimal dark theme for Sublime Text, Afterglow is actually based on Spacegray – which we covered above.
+It supports different tab heights, color options, sidebar icons, and Markdown syntax.
 There are lots of options here to make this minimal theme your own.

-Cyanide is a dark, minimal theme that works with Sublime Text 3.
-There are several color schemes available, including: Monocyanide, Twilightcyanide, Acid, Alert, Golden, Mint and more.
+Cyanide is a dark, minimal theme that comes with several color schemes, including Monocyanide, Twilightcyanide, Acid, Alert, Golden, Mint, and more.
 You’ll find that many options can be customized via a settings panel.